hoanhan101/gray/_drafts/2020-07-07-system-design.md

   - We can pull the New Feeds on a regular basis or whenever they need it.
 However, new data might not be shown until a request is issued.
   - We can maintain Long Poll requests for receiving updates, though there will be a performance hit for users who have millions of followers.
   - We can also adopt a hybrid approach where we only maintain Long Poll requests for users who has a small number of followers.
-- Cache Service uses an existing caching server like Memcached to cache metadata informations/hot database rows.
+- Cache Service can be added to cache metadata informations/hot database rows.
 - CDN sits on top of the Object Storage Service so that photos/videos can be served faster and more cost effective.

 ## Dropbox